-The usage of 816 batteries presented a tremendous challenge.
-All of the batteries were of the same chemistry; but no two batteries are identical.
+Using 816 batteries presented a tremendous challenge.
+All of the batteries were of the same chemistry, but no two batteries are identical.
 Some discharge faster than others.
 If all of the batteries are not discharging the same amount of power to the snowmobile, it creates a dangerous situation for the batteries as a whole.
-For instance if one pack was to drop below the 2.5V lowest rated discharge of the batteries; the manufacturer said there was possible damage to the cells, which could possibly cause a soft short.
-The snowmobile would also not be running as efficiently as possible.
-To solve this problem, the 2010 design uses a battery management system, Lithiumate, manufactured by the company Elithion.
+For instance if one pack was to drop below the 2.5V lowest rated discharge of the batteries; the manufacturer states there could be possible damage to the cells, probably causing a soft short.
+This would mean the snowmobile would not be running as efficiently as possible, as the batteries would be self-discharging more than undamaged cells.
+To solve this problem, the 2010-2011 design uses a battery management system, Lithiumate, manufactured by the company Elithion.

 The batteries are balanced in their 48 different packs.
 The packs are arranged with two main boxes, located under the seat and on the rider's left side of the front of the snowmobile.
 In these boxes are a combined total of seven banks.
 Six of these banks will contain seven battery packs, while the other one has only six packs.
 The batteries wired in parallel balance each other naturally.
-However, the 48 packs of batteries were wired in series to reach maximum voltage, so each pack is measured individually.
+However, the 48 packs of batteries are wired in series to reach maximum voltage, so each pack is measured individually.
 The BMS is capable of balancing up to 255 packs at once.
 The 48 packs used are well within this capacity.